JetBrains/teamcity-sdk-docs/topics/external-storage-implementation-guide.md

 ### Publication

 Publication is done from the build agent process.
-The plugin should provide a spring bean implementing the interface `jetbrains.buildServer.agent.ArtifactsPublisher` (for future compatibility we recommend extending the base implementation `jetbrains.buildServer.agent.ArtifactsPublisherBase`).
+The plugin should provide a spring bean implementing the interface `jetbrains.buildServer.agent.ArtifactsPublisher` (for future compatibility we recommend extending the base implementation `jetbrains.buildServer.agent.impl.BaseArtifactsPublisher`).
 The plugin should publish information about remote artifacts using `jetbrains.buildServer.agent.artifacts.AgentArtifactHelper#publishArtifactList` after a build is finished.
 This information will be stored in a special index file as a hidden build artifact and can be accessed later on.

 ### View